Jberichsen/CNNLSTM-test/README.md

 # Thesis code

 This github repository contains all the relevant code for the models, training, validation and evaluation that was carried out in my thesis.

+All the remaining information about data organization and initialization should be described in the thesis.